 2 diabetes has been driven by many factors including the simple fact

 that humans are living longer than ever before.
 But other drivers

-and the resulting rise of obesity, a primary risk factor for type 2 diabetes.
+to more people living with obesity, a primary risk factor for type 2 diabetes.

 If current trends continue, one in nine adults could have type 2 diabetes by 2045.
 But meaningful, lasting change is possible and millions of cases of type 2 diabetes can be prevented.